Lower bounds on the quantum Fisher information based on the variance and various types of entropies: Introduction

-Partly as a reaction to experimental successes, there have been a rapid theoretical development in quantum metrology.
-In particular, there has been a large effort to understand the quantum Fisher information, which is a central notion in quantum metrology.
+Partly due to the experimental successes, there has been a rapid theoretical development in quantum metrology.
+In particular, there has been a large effort to understand better the quantum Fisher information, which is a central notion in quantum metrology.
 It is connected to the task of estimating the phase $\theta$ for the unitary dynamics of a linear interferometer \be U=\exp(-iA\theta), \ee assuming that we start from $\varrho$ as the initial state, where $A$ is a Hermitian operator.
-It provides a tight bound on the precision of the phase estimation as \cite{Giovannetti2004Quantum-Enhanced,Paris2009QUANTUM,Demkowicz-Dobrzanski2014Quantum,Pezze2014Quantum,Helstrom1976Quantum,Holevo1982Probabilistic,Braunstein1994Statistical, Petz2008Quantum,Braunstein1996Generalized} \be \va{\theta}\ge {1}/{{F}_Q[\varrho,A]}, \ee where $\mathcal{F}_Q[\varrho,A]$ is the quantum Fisher information of the state.
+A tight bound on the precision of the phase estimation is given by the Cram\'er-Rao bound as \be \va{\theta}\ge {1}/{{F}_{\rm Q}[\varrho,A]}, \ee where $F_{\rm Q}[\varrho,A]$ is the quantum Fisher information of the state \cite{Giovannetti2004Quantum-Enhanced,Paris2009QUANTUM,Demkowicz-Dobrzanski2014Quantum,Pezze2014Quantum,Helstrom1976Quantum,Holevo1982Probabilistic,Braunstein1994Statistical, Petz2008Quantum,Braunstein1996Generalized}.

-Recently, it has been found that the quantum Fisher information is strongly connected to quantum entanglement \cite{Pezze2009Entanglement,Hyllus2012Fisher,Toth2012Multipartite}, which has been used to estimate multipartite entanglementby direct measurement of the sensitivity \cite{Lucke2011Twin,Krischek2011Useful,Strobel2014Fisher}.
+It has been found that the quantum Fisher information is strongly connected to quantum entanglement \cite{Pezze2009Entanglement,Hyllus2012Fisher,Toth2012Multipartite,Hyllus2010Not}, which has been used to estimate multipartite entanglement by direct measurement of the sensitivity \cite{Lucke2011Twin,Krischek2011Useful,Strobel2014Fisher}.
+It has been investigated how various sets of quantum states, such as random bosonic states and states with a positive partial transpose perform metrologically \cite{Oszmaniec2016Random,Toth2018Quantum}.
 New approaches have been found to obtain the quantum Fisher information in systems in thermal equilibrium by measuring certain observables \cite{Hauke2016Measuring,Shitara2016Determining}.
-Using the theory of quantum Fisher information, it has recently been examined how the precision scales with the size of the quantum system \cite{{Escher2011General,*Demkowicz-Dobrzanski2012The}}, which will help to identify cases when very high precision can be achieved with large systems \cite{Chaves2013Noisy}.
+Using the theory of quantum Fisher information, it has been examined how the precision scales with the size of a noisy quantum system \cite{Escher2011General,Demkowicz-Dobrzanski2012The}, which will help to identify cases when very high precision can be achieved with large systems \cite{Chaves2013Noisy}.
 Connected to these questions, new uncertainty relations have been derived with the quantum Fisher information, which improve the Heisenberg uncertainty \cite{Frowis2015Tighter}.
 Moreover, new relations between the quantum Fisher information and the entropy have been presented \cite{Huber2017Geometric,Rouze2017Contractivity}.